rumca-js/Django-link-archive/README_install.md

  $ make run
 ```

-## Script server
+## Script server *optional*

 With django script_server.py server could be started.
 The server is responsible for scraping handling requests for pages.
+This feature is optional.

 ## Setup